 MSC ships boast many cutting edge technologies such as a Formula 1 simulator (letting you be Lewis Hamilton for the afternoon), a 4D cinema (showing the latest blockbusters) and a bowling alley.

 If you’re feeling active (or need to work off some of that delicious cruise food you had the day before) then you can get involved in basketball, football, table tennis, tennis and volleyball.
-Fitness and sports equipment is there for you to use so why not try your hand at squash, mini golf or table football?
+Fitness and sports equipment is there for you to use so why not try your hand at squash, mini-golf or table football?
 Lessons are available for aerobics, Zumba and Aquagym and there are, of course, full state of the art gym facilities on-board.

-The shops available include many high end stores such as Prada, Tommy Hilfiger, Lacoste and Ralph Lauren.
+The shops available include many high-end stores such as Prada, Tommy Hilfiger, Lacoste and Ralph Lauren.
 Other boutiques on MSC are the MSC logo shop, a candy store, a pool boutique, photo gallery and tax-free goods shops.

-MSC Show Time provide over eighty original shows across the fleet with no less than six shows performed per cruise.
+MSC Show Time provides over eighty original shows across the fleet with no less than six shows performed per cruise.
 One will be an elegant French-style variety show, one musical show and four theme shows with a full cast, dancers and spectacular features including acrobats, contortionists, magicians, mimes and many others.
 Evening activities included 70s nights, a White Party, Carnival party, karaoke and many more.
 You’ll also find dance orchestras, classical string quartets, jazz quintets, piano recitals, country & western and pop music on MSC.

 Europeans certainly know how to party and MSC host a weekly Sailaway party celebrating the ship’s departure with a costume flag parade led by the entertainment team and dance troupe.
 There are also Sea Parties which include team game shenanigans, water games, group dances and a sea toast.